dddjef/pulse/README.rst

 ===

 My artists work all in the same location, what's the point to use Pulse?
-    Yes!
     Pulse act like a local cache, it leverages greatly server access even in the same network.
 The fastest file transfer is the one which doesn't need to occur.
+Plus, it secures published files and prevent concurrent work.

 What's the difference between Pulse and Shotgun?